 SOC(K)?
 You Mean For Your Feet?
+What is a SOC?

 All about SOCs

-What is a “SOC”?
+What is “SOC”?
 Most probably, it is in the basement of your company.
 A security operations center consists of a highly organized and well-trained team.
 Its objective is to improve the company’s security while preventing, detecting, analyzing, and responding to cybersecurity incidents.
 It does so by using technology through well-prepared processes and procedures.
 The SOC must have a clearly defined and business-specific strategy that depends on executive support and sponsorship.

 The SOC addresses the company’s cybersecurity, the stronger the executive sponsorship the more successful the SOC will be.